 “St Cloud Way has been something of a barrier between residents in the north of Maidenhead and the town centre.
 By first installing the new toucan crossing, and now by expanding the existing footway and installing accompanying cycle lanes, we’re opening up access in a sustainable way, benefiting both local residents and businesses alike.

-“The project is not only part of council’s investment into active travel and healthy travel choices, by encouraging walking and cycling in the town, it’s also empowering people to reduce their reliance on vehicles for short journeys, helping us all in our efforts to address climate change.”
+“By encouraging walking and cycling in the town we’re supporting both healthy travel choices, and helping to reduce reliance on vehicles for short journeys, which helps all of us in our efforts to address climate change.”

 This current phase of the project will be carried out in three sections: